SERVIR/fier-cli/docs/src/config.md

 ## `buildregressions`

-An example of a configuration file for the `buildregressions` command can be found on the Github repo: https://github.com/SERVIR/fier-cli/blob/main/test/test_regression_config.toml
+An example of a configuration file for the `buildregressions` command can be found on the Github repo: [Regression config example](https://github.com/SERVIR/fier-cli/blob/main/test/test_regression_config.toml)

 ### [input]

 The inputs section defines the input netCDF file and structure of dimensions to extract data.
+The time dimension in the input file is used to select data from other time series.

 * `path` : Full path to netCDF file of space-time observations to extract signals from
 * `timevar` : variable name for time dimension in netCDF file
 * `xvar` : variable name for x coordinate dimension in netCDF file
 * `yvar` : variable name for y coordinate in netCDF file
-* `datavar` : variable name for y coordinate in netCDF file
+* `datavar` : variable name for data to use in netCDF file

 #### Example